PowerShell/CimPSDrive/README.md

     Now you can navigate the CIM hierarchy on remoteMachine as well.

 - Use `Disconnect-CIM` command to disconnect from the remote machines
+    > Note: This command only  works from within the PSDrive created above

 ## Installing CimPSDrive